ljl-covid/links/README.md

 * [Post-hospitalisation COVID-19 study (PHOSP-COVID)](https://www.phosp.org/), recruiting 10,000 patients who have been hospitalised with COVID-19 in the UK
 * [CORAL Study](https://www.thecoralstudy.com/about), trying to understanding the impact of COVID-19 on young people, adults, pregnant women and older people to predict need for mental health support
+* [Study to identify markers that could predict COVID-19 outcome](http://www.bristol.ac.uk/news/2020/may/discover-study.html) by the University of Bristol finds that [Three quarters of patients report long-term effects of coronavius](https://www.bristol.ac.uk/news/2020/august/discover-study-findings.html)
 * [Persistent Symptoms in Patients After Acute COVID-19](https://jamanetwork.com/journals/jama/fullarticle/2768351), an Italian study on patients that were hospitalized, after around 60 days
 * [Outcomes of Cardiovascular Magnetic Resonance Imaging in Patients Recently Recovered From Coronavirus Disease 2019 (COVID-19)](https://jamanetwork.com/journals/jamacardiology/fullarticle/2768916), a study on 100 "unselected" patients in Germany (median age 49), finds that 78% had cardiac involved, and 60% ongoing myocardial inflammation